 Artisan Hand Scraped Wood Flooring

 Before hardwood flooring was mass-produced, artisan hand scraped wood flooring planks were smoothed and scraped by hand.
-The cherished technique of using a knife to shave a plank to smoothness leaves wood planks beautifully natural.
-Nowadays, hand scraped wood floors has become a popular modern trend in residential homes and commercial spaces alike.
-Also known as hand sculpted wood flooring, artisan hand scraped wood floors are contoured to show off the wood’s natural textures.
-Modern, artisan hand scraped wood flooring will instantly give any space a subtle warmth and vintage ambiance straight from the manufacturer’s box.
+It is the cherished technique of using a wood scraper to shave a plank smooth.
+Hand scraped wood floors have become a popular trend.
+Also known as “hand sculpted wood flooring,” artisan hand scraped wood floors are contoured to show off wood’s natural textures.
+There are two ways to achieve this look: by man or by machine.

 Distressed Wood Flooring

 As time has shown, flooring trends have evolved and homeowners are looking for unique features, colors, and even materials to make their space a knockout.
 Distressed wood floors have a distinct character that lends itself well to creating a room with unique character and style.